 Like many foreigners who stay in Malaga, Nancy Ruth too arrived in the city by chance.
 16 years later she’s still here – read on to discover why.

 In the latest in our series of expats in Malaga, we are thrilled to welcome Nancy, the first Canadian in the series and a seriously good jazz singer and musician.
-We watched Nancy perform recently at a gig in The Clarence Jazz Club and were captivated by her love of Malaga.
+We watched Nancy perform recently at a gig in The Clarence Jazz Club (now based in Torremolinos) and were captivated by her love of Malaga.
 We’re very grateful that she agreed to provide her reasons why she once said she’d stay in Malaga.

 When did you arrive in Malaga?